 Valued documents and files should not be stored on Desktop PCs or laptops.
 Files stored on Desktop PCs are at risk of loss through hardware/software failure or automated administrative activity.

-The College maintains a notification via Wirral Academy Trust with the Information Commissioner’s Office in compliance with the Data Protection / GDPR Act.
-It is the responsibility of all College staff to ensure that personal data held and processed is within the terms of the College’s data protection / GDPR policy.

-Under no circumstances should you disclose personal or other confidential information held on computer to unauthorised persons.
-The unauthorised access to and/or unauthorised modification of data is a criminal offence under the Computers’ Misuse Act 1990.

 Old Student Accounts will be disabled during the first term.
 The data files relating to this account will be retained for 2 years as part of the College backup policy.

 Old Staff Accounts will be disabled on the last day of service.
 It is the responsibility of the staff member to gather any relevant data, files and e- mails they require during their notice period.
 This data can be copied by IT Services upon request.
 The files relating to this account will be retained for as long as practically possible (minimum of 2 years) as part of the College backup policy.